chuck-sys/website-watcher/README.md

 - `TO_EMAIL`: Email you send the data to.
 You should probably have control over this email as well.

+Make sure that you also have a SendGrid account active (obviously).
+The free tier works nicely.

 ## Running

 You are meant to place the commands to run it in a cron file and have it run